Glattbach: History

 In the war's wake came further sickness.
 The grimmest Plague years, 1606 and 1636, are today still remembered by two Bildstöcke (sing.
 Bildstock – a cross-shaped or columnar pillar functioning as a wayside shrine), called Peststeine (“Plague stones”), on the main road.
 In the time of greatest hardship, the population vowed to hold a festival and repentance day “for everlasting time” if the sickness came to an end.
 On this so-called Hellfeiertag (roughly “Light Holiday” – despite the similarity in pronunciation, there is no connection with “hellfire”), the Friday before Michaelmas, it was forbidden to light a fire in any hearth, and both people and livestock observed a strict fast and did no work.
 The vow was strictly kept right up until the First World War.

 As early as the 12th century, Glattbach was mentioned as a branch of Saint Agatha's parish at Aschaffenburg.
 There is, however, no mention of a church until the 17th century.
 In 1682, a chapel in Saint Nicholas's honour was built, and consecrated by the Capuchin priest Martin von Cochem, a famous repentance preacher and folk writer.
-At that time, the community had some 180 to 200 inhabitants.
+At that time, the municipality had some 180 to 200 inhabitants.
 The chapel stood with its graveyard and schoolhouse on the lot now occupied by the church.
 The chapel was not standing very long.
 Already by 1727, a new church was being built there, the Magdalenenkirchlein (roughly “Mary Magdalene’s Little Church”).
-It was built in the astonishingly short time of four months.
+It was built in four months.
 Services were held only once a month, on a weekday.
 Only from 1775 onwards does it seem that there were services on Sunday – and even then only over the winter – mostly given by a Capuchin priest.
 In 1890, a local chaplaincy was instituted, which was raised to parish on 14 December 1922.
 Ten clergy worked as local chaplains in Glattbach.
-The first parish priest was Christian Benz from Weibersbrunn, who held this post for 25 years before he died in an accident on 20 December 1948.
+The first parish priest was Christian Benz from Weibersbrunn, who held the post for 25 years before he died in an accident on 20 December 1948.
 In 1899 the Magdalenenkirchlein was torn down.
 Building work then began on today's Gothic Revival parish church, Maria Himmelfahrt (“Assumption of Mary”), which was consecrated on 15 August 1901.
 There were some 700 Catholic parishioners in those days.